-Extended resistance in the 168.00 area from mid-2016 was exceeded on the surge just prior to last Thursday's June contract expiration, and even carried above the 168.86 June 2016 all-time FRONT MONTH BUND
+Extended resistance in the 168.00 area from mid-2016 was exceeded on the surge just prior to last Thursday's June contract expiration, and even carried above the 168.86 June 2016 all-time FRONT MONTH BUND FUTURE high.

-FUTURE high.

-Yet as we have noted for some time, even that is not the most bullish indication for the current trend: The SEPTEMBER BUND FUTURE major 2.50 premium indicated previous even more bullish activity into last Thursday's typical early-month June contract expiration (see the weekly chart from last Friday http://bit.ly/2QWGggX.)
+Yet as we have noted for some time, even that is not the most bullish indication for the current trend: The SEPTEMBER BUND FUTURE major 2.50 premium indicated previous even more bullish activity into two week's ago Thursday's typical early-month June contract expiration.

-Note the use of the slightly longer-term BUND FUTURE continuation chart to illustrate that the BUND never turned into a bear trend on the reaction since 2016 from the bull trend into those highs.
+Note that the BUND FUTURE never turned into a bear trend on the reaction since 2016 from the bull trend into those highs.
 As opposed to the T-NOTE (more below) that has indeed been in a bear trend since 2016 (reflecting the different economic prospects), the BUND seems to have only been a reaction in a bull.
-It is also right up into the next extended weekly Oscillator threshold in the 171.00-.50 area, with next historic projections not until 172.00-.50 and the 173.50 area.
+It is also Closed last week above the next extended weekly Oscillator threshold in the 171.00-.50 area, leaving a burden of proof on the bears this week.
+The next higher historic projections are not until 172.00-.50 and the 173.50-174.00 area.